PAUL-byte-spec/-Policy-Management-System-for-an-Insurance-Company/README.md

 # Getting Started
  To run the Policy Management System:
  * Ensure you have Python installed on your system.
 You can download it from here.
- * Clone the repository to your local machine: git clone https://github.com/your_username/policy-management-system.git
+ * Clone the repository to your local machine: https://github.com/PAUL-byte-spec/-Policy-Management-System-for-an-Insurance-Company.git
  * Navigate to the project directory: cd policy-management-system
  * Run the main script: python main.py